 The long answer:

 Based on the size of the “Ready to be Tested” queue, we could run into some serious troubles.
 Suppose we have a module X, which is a central one and many other modules get developed on top of it.
 If the QA people cannot get to module X soon enough, we risk that all the other modules get built without X having been tested.
-What if QA discovers major issue with X and architecture needs to be changed?
+What if QA discovers a major issue with X and architecture needs to be changed?
 Congratulations, we’ve just lost a lot of money.

 Having nothing to work on, developers start working on what's left in their heads after a 10-minute phone call with the PM or what the team lead thinks the PM wants.
 After some time the PM takes a look at the already working software and asks for 'a few' changes, which require quite a bit of refactoring.
 Guess what?
 We've just lost a lot of money once again.

 Queues in a given process occur right before a step with limited capacity and/or high utilization (QA, Product management).
-Actually, capacity utilization is the single most important factor for the occurrence of queues.
-This is somewhat natural, because when a process is run at 100% utilization, any new work would automatically sit on the “waiting” queue until someone has free capacity to take it.
+Actually, capacity utilization is the single most important factor in the occurrence of queues.
+This is somewhat natural because when a process is run at 100% utilization, any new work would automatically sit on the "waiting" queue until someone has free capacity to take it.